-This all came amid the COVID-19 pandemic and the greatest economic crisis in Europe since World War II, which calls for international cooperation and action to ease catastrophic problems, not exacerbate them.
+This all came amid the COVID-19 pandemic and the greatest economic crisis in Europe since World War II.

 The deal struck on Christmas Eve 2020 — the Trade and Future Cooperation Agreement (TCA) — came too late to allow a conventional ratification process to take place.
 It was approved by EU national leaders and the UK parliament, and came into force provisionally at New Year.
 Ratification by the European Parliament followed in late April 2021.

-However, it comes with many strings attached — and the UK's departure from the EU's Single Market and Customs Union brings extra bureaucracy and costs for importers and exporters on both sides of the English Channel.
+However, it came with many strings attached — and the UK's departure from the EU's Single Market and Customs Union brought extra bureaucracy and costs for importers and exporters on both sides of the English Channel.

 Trade and competition